mariebrandenburg/mariebrandenburg.github.io/_projects/deep-learning.md

 ---

-With my current position I am part of the DFG Priority Program [SPP 2298: Theoretical Foundations of Deep Learning](https://www.foundationsofdl.de) within the project on combinatorial and implicit apporoaches to deep learning.
+Until January 2024 I was part of the DFG Priority Program [SPP 2298: Theoretical Foundations of Deep Learning](https://www.foundationsofdl.de) within the project on combinatorial and implicit apporoaches to deep learning.
 More information can be found on the website:

 <p align="center">
 	<a href="https://www.foundationsofdl.de">foundationsofdl.de</a>